isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Enforcement

-???probably impossible.
+??? probably impossible.
 If we could statically detect cycles, we wouldn't need `weak_ptr`

 ### <a name="Rr-smartptrparam"></a> R.30: Take smart pointers as parameters only to explicitly express lifetime semantics